zacscott/just-seo/readme.txt

 == Description ==

-Are you sick of the big SEO plguins, with all of their bloat and unnecessary bells and whistles?
+Are you sick of the big SEO plugins, with all of their bloat and unnecessary bells and whistles?
 Then Just SEO might just be for you!

 As the name suggests it includes just the essentials for optimising SEO on your site.
 The features include: